Lipo-C (MIC)

 - Why am I peeing bright yellow?

-- The B-complex in the blend.
+- The B-complex.
 Normal, expected, harmless.

 - Can I run it forever?